caesar225/MAT496-capstone-project/README.md

 ## Conclusion:

+The goal of this project was to build a complete Bias Checker System using concepts from the course: prompting, structured output, semantic search, RAG, tool calling, and LangGraph workflows.
+I believe I successfully achieved the objectives.
+The system is able to:

+Ingest multiple news articles

+Group them by topic using semantic similarity

+Analyze bias and sentiment

+Compare framing across different news sources

+Produce a structured, interpretable report

+This project demonstrates how LLMs can handle complex analytical tasks such as media bias detection, which traditionally requires extensive human reading and interpretation.
+Overall, the system is functional, extensible, and a strong demonstration of concepts learned throughout the course.
 I had planned to achieve {this this}.
 I think I have/have-not achieved the conclusion satisfactorily.
 The reason for your satisfaction/unsatisfaction.